 - Code coverage percentage to be at least 75%

-- All web pages to load in under 5 seconds
+- NFRs like all web pages to load in under 5 seconds

 You won’t find anything about Acceptance Criteria in the Scrum Guide.
-Acceptance criteria, which is optional and a complimentary Scrum practice taken from XP, may apply to the Product Backlog items, and is in the context to the desired functionality of the Product Backlog items.
+Acceptance criteria, which are optional and a complimentary Scrum practice is taken from XP, may apply to the Product Backlog items and is in the context of the desired functionality of the Product Backlog items.

 One can also say Acceptance Criteria is a set of predefined requirements that must be met in order to mark a user story complete.
 A sprint backlog can have multiple Acceptance Criteria as it is defined at a user story level.

-- Defining scope of a user story and reducing ambiguity
+- Defining the scope of a user story and reducing ambiguity

 - Specify what exactly must be developed by the team